Founder/CEO Ebony Noelle Golden unflinchingly pursues social transformation as a strategist and accomplished

 Ebony is a native of Houston, Texas and currently resides in the South Bronx.
 Her work brings a unique perspective to BDAC that sets the consultancy apart and has been recognized by important cultural institutions across the United States.
 As a strategist, Ebony co-creates and powers holistic, results-oriented strategies for social impact with some of the boldest and most insightful artists and institutions in the country.

-As an artist-scholar, Golden stages site-specific rituals + live art productions that profoundly explore the complexities of freedom in the time of now.
-She lectures in performance studies, black avant-garde theatre, and womanist performance art scholar at The New School.
+As an artist-scholar, Golden stages site-specific rituals + live art performances that profoundly explore the complexities of freedom in the time of now.
+She lectures on black feminist, womanist, and experimental theatre of the African diaspora at The New School.

-Golden is currently developing 125th and Freedom, a performance art installation of ten choreopoetic rituals along 125th Street exploring home, migration, displacement, and the eradication of black space due to gentrification, slated for a summer 2017 street performance debut.
+Her current creative work, 125th and Freedom, is a public performance art project comprised of ten choreopoetic rituals staged along 125th Street between the Harlem and Hudson Rivers.
+The piece venerates the radical legacies of The Underground Railroad, The Great Migration, and 125th Street to explore migration, gentrification, and creative emancipation in the wake of large scale political, economic, cultural displacement.
+The performance seeks to collectively source tools and strategies for collective resistance and resilience that can withstand systemic oppression that is inextricably tied to living in a society that values "profit over people".
 The work will be re-configured for a spring 2018 New York City theatrical debut.
-She is also developing a series of invisible dance theatre performances (to be staged in public locations in New York City) interrogating the impact of the medical injustice and forced sterilization on women, trans, and gender-non-conforming people in collaboration with Cara Page, executive director of The Audre Lorde Project.
+She is also developing a series of invisible dance theatre performances (to be staged in public locations in New York City) interrogating the impact of the medical injustice complex and forced sterilization on women, trans, and gender-non-conforming people in collaboration with Cara Page, executive director of The Audre Lorde Project.

 Golden completed her academic studies in poetry and performance studies at Texas A&M University, American, University, and New York University, respectively.
 BDAC is affectionately named after Ebony’s mother, Dr. Betty Ann Sims, a retired professor, social worker, and youth interventionist.